 The ACLU of Tennessee Site contains links to other websites that we think may be of interest to you.
 We are not responsible for and have no control over these other sites or their content.
 Remember that when you link to another site, that other site is governed by its own user agreement and privacy statement, which you should be sure to read.

 Disclaimers and Limitation of Liability

-ALTHOUGH WE TAKE REASONABLE STEPS TO PREVENT THE INTRODUCTION OF VIRUSES, WORMS, “TROJAN HORSES” OR OTHER DESTRUCTIVE MATERIALS TO THE ACLU OF TENNESSEE SITE, WE DO NOT GUARANTEE OR WARRANT THAT THE ACLU SITE OR MATERIALS THAT MAY BE DOWNLOADED FROM THE ACLU SITE ARE FREE FROM SUCH DESTRUCTIVE FEATURES.
+ALTHOUGH WE TAKE REASONABLE STEPS TO PREVENT THE INTRODUCTION OF VIRUSES, WORMS, “TROJAN HORSES,” OR OTHER DESTRUCTIVE MATERIALS TO THE ACLU OF TENNESSEE SITE, WE DO NOT GUARANTEE OR WARRANT THAT THE ACLU OF TENNESSEE SITE OR MATERIALS THAT MAY BE DOWNLOADED FROM THE ACLU OF TENNESSEE SITE ARE FREE FROM SUCH DESTRUCTIVE FEATURES.
 WE ARE NOT LIABLE FOR ANY DAMAGES OR HARM ATTRIBUTABLE TO SUCH FEATURES.

 We reserve the right to terminate the ACLU of Tennessee Site and this User Agreement at any time without notice for any reason, including, in the case of the User Agreement, for your violation of any of its provisions.
 The Limitation of Liability and Governing Law Sections of this User Agreement survive any such termination.

 This User Agreement is governed by the laws of the State of Tennessee applicable to contracts made and performed there without regard to its conflicts of law principles.
 You agree to submit to the exclusive jurisdiction of the state and federal courts in Tennessee and Davidson County and waive any jurisdictional, venue, or inconvenient forum objections to such courts.